Coolythecoder/True-SDR-to-HDR-video-converter/README.md

 - HDR metadata is only embedded when using `libx265` or `hevc_nvenc`
 - If GPU encoding is unavailable, app falls back to CPU-based x265
+- Audio passthrough only works with compatible input formats and codecs
 - FFmpeg output is streamed to the log viewer in real time
 - Cancel safely terminates long-running conversions
 - Preview mode uses OpenCV window (press `q` to exit)